 However, unless the danger is imminent, the LPA should be given five days notice before any felling commences.
 In order to justify the actions, proof may be required by the LPA detailing the condition of the tree before the remedial work was undertaken.
 To avoid complications, prior consultation with the LPA is therefore encouraged.

 All trees on land belonging to the Parish Council are inspected at regular intervals and a Tree Safety Inspection Report prepared (this is available for viewing at the Parish Office).
 The report notes the state of trees, the need for any further expert input or required work to trees, and the re-inspection period.

-To contact the Tree Officers at Taunton Deane Borough Council telephone 01823 356493.
+To contact the Tree Officers at Somerset West and Taunton Council telephone 01823 356493.